 This fmtp parameter also has bearing on the max-height and max-width parameters.
-Section 6.1 of [RFC7741] requires that the width and height of the frame in macroblocks are also required to be less than int(sqrt(fmtp_max_fs 8)).
+Section 6.1 of [RFC7741] requires that the width and height of the frame in macroblocks be less than int(sqrt (fmtp\max\fs \ 8)).
 Accordingly, the maximum width of a transmitted stream will be limited to: